balena-io/docs/shared/usingWebTerminal/_default.md

 1. An online device.
 2. A running container.

 Number `.1` is usually pretty easy, but number `.2` catches people pretty often.
-Since if the main process of the docker container crashes or ends, the container effectively stops and there is nothing for the web terminal to SSH into `:(` .
+Since if the main process of the Docker container crashes or ends, the container effectively stops and there is nothing for the web terminal to SSH into `:(` .
 For this reason we normally recommend using the systemd init system during development as this will ensure your container is always up and running, even if your application code crashes.

 <img src="/img/common/webterminal/terminal-{{ $device.id }}.png" width="80%">